ericawall/javascript-testing/README.md

 ### HTML Validation

 The W3C Markup Validation Service was used to validate the HTML of the website.
-All pages pass with no errors.
+All pages pass with no errors, However, one warning was identified linked to.
 <details><summary>Home</summary>
 <img src="docs/validation/validation-html-game.JPG">
 </details>